HewlettPackard/PacketRusher/README.md

              ``` ./app load-test -g -n 3 ```

 - Load test with UEs attached at the same time based a poisson and exponential distribution*
+   - You can use the command to test:
+         ```
+         ./app nlinear-tests -s <samples> -mu <mean> -se <seed>
+         ```
+   - Each samples is a random number generate by poisson distribution and means number of UEs attached to Core at the same time.
+   - Between each sample has a time duration in seconds defined by Exponential Distribution
+   - Mean and seed is used by Poisson and exponential distribution for generate random numbers.
 - Load-test with GNBs
     - You can use the command to test 10 GNBs attached to core:
               ``` ./app gnb -n 10  ```